top of page

 32 - 36 psi

-Note: If the surface is rocky, add 2-3psi to these numbers to protect your rims.
+Note: If the surface is rocky, add 2-3 psi to these numbers to protect your rims.

 A snowy gravel track in the Haut-Languedoc mountains, France

+Is there anything that can stop the chatter of riding over gravel completely?
 I found snow works... well until hypothermia strikes, then teeth chatter is the least of your concerns!

 Comments